madrus/mdocs/docs/engine/deployments.md

 If the search does not work and in the DevTools you see a 404-error on `./mkdocs/js/search-results-template.mustache`, this can mean that a mime-type is missing for `.mustache`

-Open the IIS and click on `OPS-APP-01`.
+Open the IIS Manager and click on the root node.
 Among the features on the right, find and double-click `MIME Types`.
 If you miss the mime-type for `.mustache`, add it as `mustache: text/template`.

 ---